michaelcourcy/kafka-kasten/readme.md

 Partition 2: ------------------------------
 ```

-### 3. Applcation consistent backup
+### 3. Application consistent backup

 In this [part](test-plan/03_app-consistent-snap-restored.md) we run the backup on
 the mirror not on the source itself.
 But we are able to perform operation that
 can't be done on the primary like :
 *   Stop all mirrormaker productions before snapshot
-*   call sync to flush all file to the disk
+*   Call sync to flush all file to the disk
 *   Stop the brokers and zookeepers before snapshot
 *   Restart the brokers and zookeepers after snapshot
 *   Restart mirrormaker production after snapshot